grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "Certainly if we were any less reliable, I wouldn't be standing here talking to you right now."

 "There's also the matter of speed.
 I really need to get these units out of this depot in the next couple of days.
 I'd rather not say why, so do not ask.
-But I believe it will benefit us both if you do as I suggested earlier and make the repairs to your boat as quickly as possible and move on with this cargo."
+But I believe it will benefit us both if you do as I suggested earlier and make the repairs to your boat as quickly as possible, and move on with this cargo."

 "Well, that brings us to the price.
 To make the repairs a priority is not going to be cheap, especially from what I hear about the workers available on the dock."